Skip to Content

 What about spot cleaning?

-To spot clean a jute rug, you want to avoid harsh spot cleaners and rug cleaners.
+To spot-clean a jute rug, avoid harsh spot cleaners and rug cleaners.
 The harsh chemicals can cause discoloration in the natural fibers.

-It’s best to stick to soap and water in the case of spot cleaning lite spills.
-The best way to go about is by blotting the spot, rather than rubbing.
-Rough rubbing can cause the jute to fray which in turn will shorten the life of the rug.
+When spot-cleaning light spills, it’s best to stick to soap and water.
+Blotting the spot rather than rubbing is the best method.
+Rough rubbing can cause the jute to fray, which in turn will shorten the life of the rug.

 Do note.

-It’s important to remember along with your weekly cleanings you want to rotate your rug every few months.
-This will the prevent the rug from getting worn done in the same spots.
+It’s important to remember that along with your weekly cleanings, you want to rotate your rug every few months.
+This will prevent the rug from getting worn in the same spots.

 How do you clean a jute rug pet stain?

-You want to immediately clean a pet stain on a jute rug.
-The longer it sites the more difficult it will be to remove the stain.
+You want to clean a pet stain on a jute rug immediately.
+The longer it sits, the more difficult it will be to remove the stain.

 A tried and true method I personally use is as follows:

-• First things first soak up the stain with paper towel or a rag
+• First things first, soak up the stain with a paper towel or a rag

-• Next take a dry cloth and soak up the what’s left of the vinegar and water
+• Next, take a dry cloth and soak up what’s left of the vinegar and water

-• Finally, cover the spot in a good layer of baking soda.
-The baking soda will draw out any moisture left behind as well as absorbing any smell.
+• Finally, cover the spot with a good layer of baking soda.
+The baking soda will draw out any moisture left behind and absorb any smell.

-• Let the baking soda sit at least over night to ensure it has time to do its job.
+• Let the baking soda sit overnight to ensure it has time to do its job.

 • Simply vacuum up the baking soda when ready.

-I also want to note, this method works not only for pets stains, but also for the occasional red wine stain.
+I also want to note that this method works not only for pet stains but also for the occasional red wine stain.

 Can you steam clean a jute rug?